 A true modern classic.
 A lot of reach for the weight thanks to its more anemic profile.
 I have been itching to review this knife for quite a few years.
 Available in most stores if you want to get a feel for the ergonomics.
 In my experience, it’s superbly constructed (better be at that price!) with the wonderful axis lock and a surprisingly versatile blade.
 You may think it’s too biased for tactical use due to its almost dagger like profile, but I assure you it can cut and cut and cut.

-What Lightweight Hiking Knives Do You Prefer?
+Which Lightweight Knives Do You Prefer for Hikes?

 Have I missed anything that really should’ve been on this list?

-Got one or more of these folders already and can vouch for them as excellent lightweight hiking knives?
+Grabbed one or more of these folders already and can vouch for them as excellent lightweight hiking knives?

 Sound off in the comments!